Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Results

 \subsection{Place Field Analysis}

 In order to understand how the agent executes a successful strategy and whether the representations in the hippocampus-inspired model would also align with the known physiology of place cells, we further computed activity maps of the units for the different layers of the model network.
-For the input units (DG), we (by construction) observe sparse activation that is distributed across few locations in the map (Fig.~\ref{fig:Place_field_seq0}).
-More interestingly, learning the weights from the visual encoder to DG leads to orthogonalization, such that DG population activity over time develops a unique representation of individual locations (Fig.~\ref{fig:DG_corr}).
-Units positioned later in CA3 sequences (e.g. columns no.48 and no. 64 in Fig.~\ref{fig:Place_field_seq0}) show broader spatial tuning, in line with experimental reports on the CA3 spatial code being less sparse than in DG~\citep{Jung1993-ea}.
-In contrast, the input to LSTM agents did not show orthogonalization of the learned input projection (Fig.~\ref{fig:lstm-dg-pfs}) and the spatial tuning of the LSTM units are disperse across the entire map, distinct from localized place-cell-like tunings (Fig.~\ref{fig:lstm-pfs-core-all}.
+For the input units (DG), we (by construction) observe sparse activation that is distributed across few locations in the map that is further refined in the subsequent linear readout in decoder layer 1 (Fig.~\ref{fig:Place_field_seq0}AB).
+Hidden units in the LSTM agent show non-localized tuning, distinct from typical place cells (Fig.~\ref{fig:Place_field_seq0}C).
+More interestingly, learning the weights from the visual encoder to DG leads to orthogonalization, such that DG population activity over time develops a unique representation of individual locations (Fig.~\ref{fig:Epoch_DG_entropy_SI}A).
+Units farther away from DG input in CA3 sequences show broader spatial tuning (Fig.~\ref{fig:Place_field_seq0}A; quantified in Fig.~\ref{fig:Epoch_DG_entropy_SI}B) matching previous reports~\citep{Jung1993-ea,parra2021sequence_speed_width}.
+The place fields of DG and CA3 units gradually stabilize through learning and exhibit remapping after adapting to a new reward location, measured by shifts of the place field center of mass (Fig.~\ref{fig:CoM}).
+In contrast, the input to LSTM agents did not show orthogonalization of the learned input projection (Fig.~\ref{fig:lstm-dg-pfs}).